AcquiredSupport/Acquired-SDK-Android/README.md

 ### Manual

-You can integrate the Realex Payments Android Library into your project manually.
+You can integrate the Acquired Android Library into your project manually.

 - Download the the latest release from GitHub: